kyma-project/telemetry-manager/docs/user/integration/opentelemetry-demo/README.md

 - Extend memory limits of the demo apps to avoid crashes caused by memory exhaustion
 - Adjust initContainers and services of demo apps to work proper with Istio

+Alternatively, you can create your own `values.yaml` file and adjust the command.

 ### Verify the Application

 To verify that the application is running properly, set up port forwarding and call the respective local hosts.